adeleke5140/portfolio-v2/src/posts/fix-table-hydration-error.md

 ## Introduction

-NextJS hydration error is like the inevitable death of the universe.
-It will happen eventually.
+NextJS hydration error is one of those errors that are bound to happen eventually when building a NexJS application.

-I ran into one recently with HTML tables.
-I am going to be talking about it today.

-I will explain what the error was and how I fixed it.
-There is also a bit of a deep dive into why the error happened in the first place.

 ## The Problem